IRS Form 8908 Instructions

 Line 4: Homes eligible for Energy Star and certified as Zero Energy

-What is a Zero Energy Ready Home?
+- Are certified as a Zero Energy Ready Home

 Line 5: Multifamily homes eligible for Energy Star, but not meeting prevailing wage requirements and not certified as Zero Energy

-In Line 5a, enter the number of qualified energy efficient homes that are eligible to participate in the Energy Start Multifamily New Construction Program, but
+In Line 5a, enter the number of qualified energy efficient homes that are eligible to participate in the Energy Start Multifamily New Construction Program, but:

-• Do not meet the prevailing wage requirements, and
+- Do not meet the prevailing wage requirements, and

-• Are not certified as a Zero Energy Ready Home
+- Are not certified as a Zero Energy Ready Home

 In Line 5b, multiply the number in Line 5a by $500.
 Enter the total here.